Auction of Prince's personal items tops predictions

 Seven-time Grammy winner Prince took great pride in his bespoke outfits and he had a large design department in Paisley Park, his home and production complex, where he created his own androgynous and extravagant styles.

-Prince, who died just more than two years ago of an accidental fentanyl overdose, was known for his revolutionary mastery of the electric guitar and his flamboyant stage presence.
+Prince, who died just over two years ago of an accidental fentanyl overdose, was known for his revolutionary mastery of the electric guitar and his flamboyant stage presence.

 Two bidders dominated much of the auction.
 One was an anonymous Japanese Prince fan according to Julien's Auctions, which held the event.
 The other was Jerry Fraize, director of memorabilia for the Hard Rock chain.